bartkessels/bartkessels.github.io/_posts/c-sharp/c-sharp-12/2024-01-10-default-lambda-parameters.md

 }
 ```

-This doesn't change anything in our output, because we give a name everytime we run the lambda-expression.
+This doesn't change anything in our output, because we give a name every time we run the lambda-expression.

 The only difference in behaviour would be if we run the lambda-expression without an argument.
 But that does not justify our use case.
 So let's try it out with a null value and see if that calls the default parameter value.
 For this to work we need to change our datatypes (the `string`s to nullable `string`s).